Cultural Celebrations Grants Scheme

 Funding can be used for:

-Festival events eg activities such as music and art; various cultural/educational activities; family fun activities; food/refreshments consumables; portable toilets and skips in line with PHA Guidance on Social Distancing.
-This list is not exhaustive and should be used only as an indication of eligible costs.
+These events may include the following activities: music and art; cultural/educational activities; family fun activities; food/refreshments consumables; and portable toilets.
+This list is not exhaustive and should be used only as an indication of potentially eligible costs.

 10. Payment of Claims

-Please consult the Grants Officers if you require any additional information.
+Please consult with a Grant Officer if you require any additional information.

 11. Equal Opportunity and Good Relations